 Consumers seem to think Medicare is complicated… is it?

-“Also, people are confused about Medicare Supplements and Medicare Advantage.
-I explain these are two options to get to the same place.
+“Also, people are confused about Medicare Supplements and Medicare Advantage and how it’s different from original Medicare.
+I explain these are two options to get to the same place, a place to better manage your healthcare financial risks.
 Either the client wants the security of having nothing out of pocket (Medicare Supplement) or they are willing to take a risk and pay the out of pocket costs for healthcare services with a lower monthly cost.”